What is Remote Work? A Complete Guide for Teams

 3. Lacking manager support and direction

-As we’ve mentioned, for managers who are used to managing their teams in a more traditional, onsite setting, the switch to remote work can be a challenge.
-It’s a difficulty that workers face too since they need direction, support, and trust to get things done.
+For managers who are used to managing their teams in a more traditional, onsite setting, the switch to remote work can be a challenge.
+It's a difficulty that workers face too since they need direction, support, and trust to get things done.

 When people move to remote working, communication can break down, simply because it's harder to keep people in the loop.
 A checked-out manager makes remote workers unnecessarily stressed.